nokia/SReXperts/hackathon/activities/sros-b-gnoi/README.md

 - the file does not exist
 - there is a problem reading the file

-Create a directory on the VM and name it `sros-gnoi-<yourname>`.
+Create a directory on the VM and name it `sros-gnoi`.
 We will transfer the `bof.cfg` file from the router to this directory.
 Verify the file was transferred to the VM.

-For example, if your name is Chris, the directory will be named sros-gnoi-chris.

 ```
-# mkdir sros-gnoi-chris
+# mkdir sros-gnoi
-# cd sros-gnoi-chris
+# cd sros-gnoi
 ```

 ```